SyedaSamia/slink_backend/README.md

 # SLINK URL Shortener Backend

-This is the frontend for the URL Shortener service 'Slink'.
+This is the backend for the URL Shortener service 'Slink'.
+The backend is done in ExpressJS and the database is MongoDB NoSQL DB.
 The demo is available at https://s-link.netlify.app/.
 The implementation for the frontend can be found here https://github.com/SyedaSamia/slink_frontend

 ![Screenshot](/images/slink.png)